Will I find happiness in Spain?

 Wherever You Go, There You Are

-At the beginning of my search for a graduate school, I came across a young man on YouTube describing his life in Tokyo.
+During my search for a graduate school, I came across a young man on YouTube describing his life in Tokyo.

 Noticing Old Habits